sean-levvel/aws-sa-associate-saac02/README.md

         - dns compatible in its naming
         - picks the closest, best performing S3 edge location

 ## Encryption
 - Plaintext - unencrypted data - image and applications
 - Algorithm - blowfish, aes, rc4, des, rc5, rc6
 - key - "password"
 - ciphertext - encrypted data - need the key to decrypt
 - know what Asymmetric is and how it works
 - Signing
     - used to verify identity.
     - encrypt using your private key
     - party can use your public key to decrypt to verify identity
-- Steganopraphy
+- Steganography
     - message of hiding something
     - hide a message in a image

 ## Key Management Service KMS
 - Regional and Public Service
 - Public Service, public zone access from anywhere but need permissions
 - can handle symmetric and asymmetric keys (encrypt, decrypt)
 - KMS Keys never leave (provides FIPS 140-2)